 The 156 members of the Association of University Presses (AUPresses) are all nonprofit scholarly publishers upholding the highest standards of professional publishing and editorial rigor.

 Regular members of the Association meet stringent criteria for editorial review of scholarly publications via recognized standards of peer review and a faculty (or equivalent) review committee.
 These members also meet organizational benchmarks of staffing and scholarly output.
-Regular membership combines the former Full, Associate, and International categories.
-The Association currently has 134 Regular members.
+The Association currently has 135 Regular members.

 The membership of AUPresses spans the globe, including 17 nations, 42 US states (plus the District of Columbia and Puerto Rico), and 6 Canadian provinces.
 Member presses are based at both private and public universities and colleges, hosted by state or regional higher education consortiums, independently affiliated with larger mission-based nonprofits, or publishing arms of museums, research centers, and scholarly societies.
-Combined, each year these entities publish more than 12,000 book titles and 1,400 journal titles; cumulatively, they have over 300,000 books in print.
-In North America, having a university press imprimatur remains a hallmark of intensive research institutions: more than 70% of R1 institutions are home to or support a member press.
+Combined, each year these entities publish more than 11,000 book titles and 1,500 journal titles; cumulatively, they have over 300,000 books in print.
+In North America, having a university press imprimatur remains a hallmark of intensive research institutions: 69% of R1 institutions are home to or support a member press.